-Try out the training at 2 to 3 football clubs in your area and look out for things like:
+Test the training at 2-3 clubs and look for things like:

 How often does your player have the ball at their feet?

-Are they active for a majority of the session or are they just stood around listening to to the coach?
+Are they active for a majority of the session or just stood around listening to the coach?

-How many players are actually at the session and how many teams does the does the club have?
+How many players are at the session/how many teams does the club have?

-If your player is surrounded by another 40 players and there is only one team you may need to take a view on it and think how much chance does my player have of playing on a Sunday if they are going against all of these players
+If your player is surrounded by another 40 kids you need to think how much chance do they have of playing matches if they are going up against so many others.

 2. Ask the right questions

-Kids have a great way of telling adult what they think we want to hear.
+Kids have a great way of telling adults what they think we want to hear.

-Instead of asking questions such as, ‘did you enjoy it?’ and ‘did you learn anything?’
-Ask these questions:
+Instead of asking questions like ‘did you enjoy it?’ ask:

 What did you enjoy most?